LinHangzheng/ECE385/README.md

 # Avalon
 Our final project is about 1st person 2.5-D game.
 You can control our hero(Saber) to fight with monsters.

--key control
+- key control
- -WSAD: moving
+  - WSAD: moving
- -J: normal attack
+  - J: normal attack
- -K: Excalibur
+  - K: Excalibur
- -L: pose
+  - L: pose
 We modified the key control part so that our game can deal with 4 key presses simultaneously.(even though you may just need 3)

 - How to win